Why LPNs Are Still In Demand (And What It Means for You)

 That flexibility can be bolstered by online courses that can give you some wiggle room when trying to plan and balance your work and school schedule.

 6. LPNs have exciting earning potential

-**Salary ranges represent national, averaged earnings for the occupations listed and include workers at all levels of education and experience.
-Ranges do not represent starting salaries and employment conditions in your area may vary.
+3Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed October 2019] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and include workers at all levels of education and experience.
+Employment conditions in your area may vary.

 4Completion time is dependent on transfer credits accepted and the number of courses completed each term.